Memphis Pyramid: Bass Pro Shops and redevelopment

 In October 2005, media speculation began to focus on an aquarium or a Bass Pro Shops superstore as the most likely long-term tenants of the arena.
 In 2008, the city and Bass Pro Shops reached a tentative agreement, short on details, but based on an intent to develop the then-abandoned structure.
 On June 30, 2010, after 5 years of negotiating, Bass Pro Shops and the City of Memphis signed an agreement for a 55-year lease for a Bass Pro Shops megastore.
 In addition, the redevelopment plans included revitalizing the Pinch District, which is the neighborhood east of the Pyramid.
 The city invested $30 million and hired O.T.
 Marshall Architects to help with the seismic retrofitting of the structure, which was funded by sales tax revenue in the surrounding area.
 O.T.
 Marshall and Insight Design Architects was later hired by Bass Pro Shops for its renovations and construction, which led to its opening April 29, 2015.
 Construction was completed by W.G.
 Yates & Sons Construction Company.

 In addition to the retail store itself, Bass Pro Shops at the Pyramid is home to an archery range, a shooting range, and a laser arcade.
-The building also includes a Wahlburghers Wild and an Uncle Buck's Fishbowl and Grill with a bowling alley and a saltwater aquarium.
+The building also includes a Wahlburgers Wild and an Uncle Buck's Fishbowl and Grill with a bowling alley and a saltwater aquarium.
 The tallest freestanding elevator in America takes visitors to the Lookout at the Pyramid at the apex of the building, where people can take in the view on an indoor and outdoor observation deck or dine and drink at the Lookout, which is a restaurant, bar, and aquarium at the top of the building.
 At the base of the Pyramid is a 100-room hotel, the Big Cypress Lodge.
 Bass Pro Shops at the Pyramid contains 600,000 gallons of water features and the largest collection of waterfowl and hunting-related equipment in the world.

 Over 3 million people visited Bass Pro Shops at the Pyramid in 2015.
 In 2015, Bass Pro Shops considered adding a zip-line and a second hotel to the Pyramid.

 In 2011, a drawing of the pyramid was incorporated into the standard design of Tennessee's state-issued driver's licenses alongside Nashville's AT&T Building, Knoxville's Sunsphere, and Chattanooga's Tennessee Aquarium.
+The design was replaced with a new one featuring the state capitol in 2024.

+On February 22, 2016, the popular Youtube group Dude Perfect uploaded a sponsored trick shot video titled "Bass Pro Edition", which showed them taking advantage of and enjoying the shop's amenities.
+The group returned to the pyramid in 2021 to film the twenty-ninth episode of their popular series Overtime.